tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-10-lisa-meloncon-academic-practitioner-divide-podcast.md

 - beginners
 - podcasts
 keywords: lisa meloncon, podcasts, academics, academic programs, research, paywalls, publications
-summary: "In this podcast, I talk with Lisa Meloncon, an associate professor at the University of Cincinatti, about the academic-practitioner divide."
+summary: "In this podcast, I talk with Lisa Meloncon, an associate professor at the University of Cincinnatti, about the academic-practitioner divide."
 ---

 Here's the audio for the podcast: